-I’m only using a short length of tape to attach the leaves so that I can adjust their position to where I think they look nicest.
+I’m only using a short length of tape to attach the leaves to adjust their position to where I think they look nicest.

 That’s our three little bunches of blossoms and leaves finished.

-The next step is to cover the stems of the blossoms with brown florist’s tape making them into branches.
+The next step is to cover the blossoms’ stems with brown florist’s tape making them into branches.
 I’m using half-width tape and winding it carefully onto the blossom stem.

-If you leave any gaps and can still see the green tape underneath, don’t worry because you can add another layer of brown tape.
+If you leave any gaps and can still see the green tape underneath, don’t worry because you can add another brown tape layer.
 The main stems of each of the blossom branches are now going to become part of the main branch.
 Extra layers of brown tape will add thickness to the branch.
 Refer to Video at 18:52

 I’ve repeated the same procedure with the other two bunches of blossoms, and I now have all three branches ready to assemble into one main branch.